VasiliyKolihalov/FatNetLib/docs/2-essentials/9-compression.md

 ﻿# Compression

-When sending a packet over the network, it is possible to save time on its delivery by reducing its size using compression.
+When sending a package over the network, it is possible to save time on its delivery by reducing its size using compression.
 In addition to reducing the delivery time, the costs and time for preparing the package increase.
-FatNteLib provides a standard compression module - `CompressionModule`.
+FatNetLib provides a standard compression module - `CompressionModule`.
 This module uses the GZip algorithm and has the ability to adjust the compression level.

 ## Working with `CompressionModule`

 The `CompressionModule` module must be registered on both the client and the server.
-Upon registration, we have the ability to select the compression level from the available ones:
+Upon registration, you have the ability to select the compression level from the available ones:

 * NoCompression — no compression should be performed on the package.